 Weak, poor, and bad words can dilute the power of your writing.
 Weak words to avoid in writing are usually fluff words.

 Writing is not an easy business.
-It doesn’t matter if you write fiction or short stories or if you are a freelance writer of blog posts and articles.
+It doesn’t matter if you write fiction or short stories or you are a freelance writer of blog posts and articles.

 Choosing the best vocabulary and grammar makes the difference between an average and an excellent text.
 For most writers, many vague words that dilute your message are habits or tics.